 when travelling with small children add THESE ITEMS IN YOUR CARRY ON BAG…

 I always take plenty of nappies – at least 4 per baby and don’t forget nappy bags too!

 You never know where you may have to change a nappy so it is advisable to take a small travel changing mat in your carry on bag!

 Spare clothes for you and baby

 It may seem extreme but pack spare clothes for the whole family.
 I have been caught out before.
 Baby sick, poo from nappy – it is better to be safe than sorry!

 You never know when a fever might strike!

-Travel toys have been my saviour, especially when they are small.
+Travel toys have been my saviour, especially when they are small, for older children, you may prefer travel board games.
 I have a great article about travel toys for toddlers and one for pre school children so do take a look.

 I hope this has helped you to know what to pack.
 If I have forgotten anything, pop me a message and I will add it to my list.